cjprybol/uCSV.jl/docs/src/man/international.md

 ```

-Or by declaring the column parsers directly
+Users can also declare custom parsers by column
 ```jldoctest
 julia> using uCSV, DataFrames